 Wat Nong Wang is located at the southern end of the Kaen Nakhon Lake (see the description below).
-A taxi or tuk tuk from downtown (i.e. Central Plaza) costs 80 to 100 baht.
+A taxi or tuk tuk from downtown (e.g. Central Plaza) costs 80 to 100 Baht.

 Kaen Nakhon Lake

-There are also several restaurants, bars and massage shops spread all around the lake.
-And there are more and more top modern condominiums being built, making lake side one of the most popular areas in Khon Kaen to live in – not just for locals but especially for the foreign expat community.
+There are also several restaurants, bars and massage salons spread all around the lake.
+And there are more and more top modern condominiums being built, making lakeside one of the most popular areas in Khon Kaen to live in – not just for locals but especially for the foreign expat community.